 The Trump Administration’s proposal to gut the Clean Water Act would seek to redefine Waters of the United States (WOTUS), significantly reducing the number of waterways protected under the Clean Water Act.
 Trump’s Dirty Water Rule would give free rein to polluters to dump chemicals or animal waste into small streams and wetlands.
 This proposed rollback on federal protections would destroy thousands of acres of wetlands and push imperiled species like our wild salmon and resident Orca closer to extinction.

 The Clean Water Act is foundational to our work at Puget Soundkeeper and to environmental protections in the U.S., as it gives us legal standing to file citizens’ suits on your behalf to stop illegal pollution.
-It also recognizes the interconnectedness of our waters and prevents waterways from being filled in or paved over.
 Many waterways currently protected by the Clean Water Act would be left defenseless under Trump’s proposed Dirty Water Rule.

 Join Puget Soundkeeper in Submitting Public Comment

 Submit a comment today to tell the federal administration to withdraw this Dirty Water Rule, and protect our nation’s waters from pollution.

 View Our Webinar Event that occurred on April 10th, 2019 at 12:00pm